 In addition to the generic problem of your read-across approach, we have also assessed the reliability of the studies on analogue substances submitted for this standard information, requirement in case you intend to consolidate your read-across adaptation.
-We have identified the following issue(s) for the in vitro studies:
+We have identified the following issues with the studies.